digitalrebar/provision/doc/ux/portal/systemux.rst

 * System Diagnostics

 **System Wizard**
-This section contains status information on the avialability of the RackN Portal to function.
+This section contains status information on the availability of the RackN Portal to function.
 All sections should have a green checkmark unless you are working with a Packet.net or other external environment where a network is not required in which case Subnets will have a red X.

 These items are given status for availability: